FatemehGholamzadeh/Online-Shopping-Database/README.md

 # Online-Shopping-Database

-the project includes triggers and tables used in the database of an online shopping website. some of the conditions cheched ny triggers are written in bellow:
+the project includes triggers and tables used in the database of an online shopping website. some of the conditions cheched by triggers are written in bellow:

 * reduction of customer accountBalance
 * existance of a product in the store